agasthik/aws-csa-2017/README.md

   - RTMP – Used for Media Streaming.
 Adobe Flash media server’s protocol – video streaming.

-  - Request’s response is slow for first user.
-Subsequent users notice improved performance.

-  - Request for content is routed to nearest edge location
+  - First request is slow as it comes from source origin.
+Subsequent requests improve speed as they are cached in nearest edge location and routed there until TTL expires.

   - CloudFront also works with non AWS origin which can be on premise as well. .